astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 The periodic nature of the sinusoidal functions corresponds to the angle being able to go around and around and around.
-To have the angle approach an asmptote, as in a spacetime diagram, we need the hyperbolic trig functions,
+To have the angle approach an asymptote, as in a spacetime diagram, we need the hyperbolic trig functions,
 $\tanh$, $\sinh$, and $\cosh$.
 In a normal $x-y$ plane, if you had a vector in that plane, the angle the vector would make with the $x$ axis would be
 $\tan{\theta} = v_y/v_x$, opposite over adjacent.
 However, for spacetime,